RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

    .. figure:: scpi-app-stop.png

 #.
-Follow the instructions below suitable to your environment.
+Follow the instructions below suitable for your environment.

    .. note::

-      It is not possible to run SCPI commands/programs in parallel with web applications.
+      It is not possible to run SCPI commands or programs in parallel with web applications.

 .. contents::
     :local:
     :backlinks: none